Donvine254/car-hub-rental-website/public/terms.md

-# Terms and Conditions - Car Rental Service
+# Carhub Terms and Conditions - Car Rental Service

 ## 1. Eligibility and Requirements